AfshinTk/Digital_lab_project/README.md

 # Digital_lab_project
 ### Afshin Tavakolikia 9823022
 ***
-we program this project together
-The purpose in this project is to design a controller and an algorithm for two soccer robots to play against the same team and prevent scoring and score goals if possible.
+The attacker robot attemp to reach the ball and make it goal by hitting toward opponent's gate and the defender(opponent) attemp to protect the gate.

 ## Astrategy & Algorithms
 ### Attacker's astrategy